lordi/flowskell/doc/commands.md

 Draw a grid through the xy plane and the three coordinate axis in a distinct color (Red=x axis, Green=y axis, Blue=z axis).
 This is helpful for debugging as it can easily show the current transformation.

+`draw-line vlist`

+Draws lines through the points given in the list `vlist`.

 ## Transformations

 `translate v`